 Grazing for Fire Prevention

 California has a long history of landscapes changing and evolving around wildfire.
-Stories from early Spanish explorers provide insight into how Native Americans used fire to maintain grasslands for hunting, oak tree germination, and acorn production ().
+Stories from early Spanish explorers provide insight into how Native Americans used fire to maintain grasslands for hunting, oak tree germination, and acorn production (Anderson 2005).
 Burning is a “natural” vegetation management method (i.e., occurs naturally on the landscape), that when combined with grazing, can create a mosaic of different age classes of intermixed shrubland, forest, and grasslands, resulting in a diverse and healthy landscapes that support diverse ecosystem services.

-Regions of California identified as fire-prone have increasingly focused on fuels reduction management to decrease the presence of excess and decadent vegetation, thereby reducing the severity and spread of wildfires ().
+Regions of California identified as fire-prone have increasingly focused on fuels reduction management to decrease the presence of excess and decadent vegetation, thereby reducing the severity and spread of wildfires (Nader et al. 2007).
 Grazing in these areas is effective in minimizing flame height, fire intensity, and the risk of fire spread.
 CAL FIRE continues to implement fuels-reduction projects across California’s fire-prone regions to reduce wildfire behavior and severity.
 These efforts focus on creating breaks in fuel continuity to slow fire spread and decrease intensity, ultimately helping to protect both communities and natural resources.

-Research by McBride and Russell highlighted that coyote brush (Baccharis pilularis) tends to dominate large, ungrazed landscapes.
+While California’s Mediterranean shrublands are ecologically adapted to periodic fire, identifying, and adopting strategies to reduce the prevalence and impact of severe wildfires in shrublands is key to reducing their destructive impact.
+Grazing as an extensive land use, occurs on roughly 33% of land area statewide and has been frequently adopted by state and local agencies as a fuel management practice (Barry and Huntsinger 2021, Ratcliff et al. 2022, Spiegel et al. 2019).
+Research by Russell and McBride (2003) highlighted that coyote brush (Baccharis pilularis) tends to dominate large, ungrazed landscapes.
 Notably, in the Berkeley Hills, researchers observed a significant increase in coyote brush density following a 51-year suspension of grazing.
 This suggests that the absence of grazing can contribute to the proliferation of fire-prone shrub species.

-Regional Considerations for Topic #1
+Regional Considerations for Grazing Guidance Element #1

-Recommended vegetation management goals are identified below, and should be considered when developing prescribed grazing plans, if identified considerations are applicable.
+Recommended vegetation management goals are identified below, and should be considered when developing prescribed grazing plans, if identified considerations are applicable:

 Northern California

-Maintain perennial bunchgrasses and reduce invasive annuals (e.g., cheatgrass, medusahead).
+Maintain perennial bunchgrasses and reduce invasive annuals (e.g., barbed goat grass [Aegilops triuncialis], cheatgrass [Bromus tectorum], medusahead [Elymus Caput-medusae]).

 Encourage oak regeneration and manage conifer encroachment into oak woodlands.

-Reduce shrub overgrowth (e.g., manzanita, ceanothus) to balance forage and wildlife cover.
+Reduce shrub overgrowth (e.g., manzanita [Arctostaphylos spp.], ceanothus [Ceanothus spp.]) to balance forage and wildlife cover.

 Protect meadow hydrology and riparian vegetation for water retention and biodiversity.